syncWithHeadsetClock

 If the headset is disconnected and connected again, then you must call this method again.

-When you add a marker to a record, Cortex uses the parameter "time" of your request to associate the marker with the EEG sample that has the closest timestamp.
+When you to a record, Cortex uses the parameter "time" of your request to associate the marker with the EEG sample that has the closest timestamp.
 So if you want to have accurate markers, you should set the time of your markers using the monotonic clock, not the system clock.

 Most programing languages provide a function to get a monotonic time.
 But in general, the point of origin of this time is undefined.
 So you need to synchronize the monotonic clock of your application with the monotonic clock used by Cortex.
 This is the purpose of this Cortex API method.